orlando/terraform-intro/README.md

 to teardown the resources you created

 #### master
-* Creating a basic EC2 instance
+* Creating a basic EC2 instance in a VPC

 #### step2
 * Adding an EIP to that instance